Table of Contents

-✔ It is simply a mixture of cement, sand and aggregate containing the suitable proportion of water.
+✔ It is simply a mixture of cement, sand, and aggregate containing a suitable proportion of water.

 ✔ It is sometimes called mass cement concrete or cement concrete.

 ✔ It is considerably stronger in compression but weak in tension and shear.

-Ingredients of Plain cement concrete
+1. Ingredients of Plain Cement Concrete

-~ Portland Pozzolana Cement (PPC) is commonly used cement in Plain Cement Concrete.
+~ Portland Cement ( commonly OPC) is used in the Plain Cement Concrete.

-~ The sand used should be hard, sharp and angular.
+~ The sand used should be hard, sharp, and angular.

 ~ Sand should be free from dust, organic particles, etc.

-3) Coarse aggregate
+c.
+Coarse aggregate

-~ It is simply called as aggregate.
+~ It is called aggregate.

 ~ Generally, stone ballasts passed through the square sieve of 20 mm and retained in the square sieve of 5 mm are used as coarse aggregates.